ecmwf/earthkit-transforms/docs/index.md

 **earthkit-transforms** is a library of software tools to support people working with climate and meteorology data

 **earthkit-transforms** includes methods for aggregating data in time and space, and more transforms and operators.
-It has been designed following the philosphy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.
+It has been designed following the philosophy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.

 ## Getting started

 **earthkit-transforms** is available from PyPi.
-To make use of the interoperable functionality you should ensure that you have installed the dependancies of *earthkit-data*.
+To make use of the interoperable functionality you should ensure that you have installed the dependencies of *earthkit-data*.

 ### Installation